jpverkamp/blog/content/programming/libraries/2015-07-16-automagically-storing-python-objects-in-redis.md

 Basically, I'm mapping a lot of the default Python `list` functionality to Redis lists and vice versa[^5].
 It's a little odd and some things aren't as efficient as I'd like (you only get `O(1)` access to the beginning and end of the list), but so it goes.
 It works great, as you saw in the `friends` example above.

 The one interesting function is `as_child`.
 Since either a `RedisDict` or a `RedisList` expect a 'constructor-like' function as the data type, I need something that will correctly store a `RedisList` inside of a `RedisDict` while generating a human readable ID (with `:friends` appended in the example above).
-I love {{< wikipedia "higher order functions" >}}.
+I love [[wiki:higher order functions]]().

 And... that's it.
 Eventually, I think I'll look into publishing this as a library to `pip` or the like.
 But since I've never done that before and this post is already a little on the long sice, we'll leave that for another day.
 All of the code is included in the post, so you can copy and paste it into your project if you'd like to try it out before I publish it.
 Once I have, I'll edit this post.